 High Testosterone Vs Low Testosterone

 Hair on your body grows through follicles.
-These follicles are tiny pores beneath your skin that contain a hair strand.
+Follicles are tiny pores beneath your skin that contain a hair strand.
 Your strands have a growth cycle of 2-5 years, after which they reach a resting phase and fall out.

-High levels of androgens in the body can result in hair loss.
-Androgens produce a hormone called Dihydrotestosterone (DHT).
-DHT binds to certain proteins in the body that in turn reduce the size of your hair follicles.
+High levels of androgens in the body produce a hormone called Dihydrotestosterone (DHT).
+DHT binds to certain proteins in the body, which in turn reduces the size of your hair follicles.
 This may result in thinning of the hair and may even delay the growth of new hair strands.